dportik/SuperCRUNCH/docs/Analysis_Overview.md

 Two output files are created in the specified output directory, including:

 + `Species_Names.txt`: List of unique binomial names constructed from record descriptions.
 If records are labeled correctly this should correspond to the genus and species.
 This file should be inspected.
-+ `Species_Names.txt`: List of unique trinomial names constructed from record descriptions.
++ `Subspecies_Names.txt`: List of unique trinomial names constructed from record descriptions.
 If records actually contain subspecies labels they will be captured in this list, however if the records only contain a binomial name then spurious names may be produced.
 This file should be VERY carefully inspected.

 ---------------

 ### Obtaining Loci and Search Terms <a name="OLST"></a>

 **SuperCRUNCH** requires a list of loci and associated search terms to initially identify the content of sequence records.
-For each locus included in the list, **SuperCRUNCH** will search for an associated abbreviated name and longer label in the sequence record.
+For each locus included in the list, **SuperCRUNCH** will search for associated abbreviated names and longer labels in the sequence record.
 The choice of loci to include will inherently be group-specific, and surveys of phylogenetic and phylogeographic papers may help to identify an appropriate marker set.
-There is no limit to the number of loci, and **SuperCRUNCH** can also be used to search for large genomic data sets, such as those obtained through sequence capture experiments (UCEs, anchored enrichment, etc.).
+There is no limit to the number of loci, and **SuperCRUNCH** can also be used to search for large genomic data sets available on the NCBI nucleotide database, such as those obtained through sequence capture experiments (UCEs, anchored enrichment, etc.).
 For detailed instructions on searching for UCEs, see the next section.

 The format of the locus text file involves three tab-delimited columns.
 The first column contains the locus name that will be used to label output files.
 It must not contain any spaces or special characters (including underscores and hyphens), and should be kept short and simple.
 The second column contains the known abbreviation(s) for the gene or marker.
-Abbreviations should not include any spaces, but can contain numbers and other characters like dashes.
-The second column can contain multiple abbreviations, which should be separated by a semi-colon (with no extra spaces between names).
+Abbreviations should not include any spaces, but can contain numbers and other characters (like dashes).
+The second column can contain multiple abbreviations, which should be separated by a semi-colon with no extra spaces between abbreviations.
 The third column contains a longer label of the gene or marker, such as its full name or description.
-This third column can also contain multiple search entries, which should be separated by a semi-colon (with no extra spaces between entries).
-The abbreviations and labels are not case-specific, and they are all converted to uppercase during actual searches (along with the sequence record labels).
+This third column can also contain multiple search entries, which also should be separated by a semi-colon with no extra spaces between label entries.
+The abbreviations and labels are not case-specific, as they are converted to uppercase during actual searches along with the description lines of the sequences.
 Although the locus text file can be created using Excel or other applications, it must be a tab-delimited text file.
-Similar to the taxon names file, make sure to open the file in a text editor and ensure the format includes Unix line breaks (line breaks marked by \n, rather than \r\n) and UTF-8 encoding, otherwise extra characters may interfere with parsing the file correctly with **SuperCRUNCH**.
+Similar to the taxon names file, make sure to open the file in a text editor and ensure the format includes Unix line breaks (line breaks marked by `\n`, rather than `\r\n`) and UTF-8 encoding, otherwise extra characters may interfere with parsing the file correctly with **SuperCRUNCH**.

 The success of finding loci depends on defining appropriate locus abbreviations and labels.
-Examples of how searches work can be found below, which should guide how to select good search terms.
-For any locus, it is a good idea to examine several records using GenBank to identify commonly used labels.
+Examples of how searches operate can be found below, which should help guide how to select good search terms.
+For any locus, it is a good idea to search for the locus on  on GenBank and examine several records to identify the common ways it is labeled.

 Here is an example of the formatting for a locus file containing three genes to search for: